 - Thank yourself at the end of the day for things you did well.
 List at least three things.
 They may be small and include the above acts of gratitude.

 Try focusing on just one of these suggestions for a week at a time before incorporating more.
-In time, you’ll notice a change in your mood until your “cup runneth over” – or, at least appear half full rather than half empty.
+Eventually, you’ll notice a change in your mood until your “cup runneth over” – or, at least appear half full rather than half empty.

 ©Darlene Lancer 2012